iterative/dvc.org/content/docs/command-reference/import.md

 ## Backup Mode

-To avoid duplicating large files, `dvc import` does not push imported files to any configured remotes for your project by default.
+To avoid duplicating large files, `dvc import` does not push imported files to any [remotes](/doc/command-reference/remote) by default.
 This means that when `dvc pull/fetch` is run, DVC retrieves imports from their source instead of from your remote.
 It also means that if the source of the import is deleted then the files are not backed up in your remote, and data may be lost.